brunoamanzechinaenyeze/Next-JS-Backend/README.md

 bun dev
 ```

+`USE POSTMAN TO SEE THE FUNTIONS OF THE FORM IN THE PAGE`
+`IF YOU DO NOT KNOW HOW T USE IT YOU CAN CONTACT ME OR USE A YT TUTORIAL`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.